Research: Aging Gene Communities

 The experiment

-I wanted to try seeing if there was a central mechanism for aging where all the aging genes are clustered together and talk with each other.
+I wanted to try seeing if there was a central mechanism for aging where all the aging genes are clustered together and talk with each other due to the closely connected network discovered in the previous aging research.

 The data